qcitizen/qc-apply/README.md

 ## How to submit

-1. Fork this repo to a public one on your account
+1. Fork this repo to a public one on your account.
-2. Add an empty file for your code and make a commit
+2. Add an empty file for your code and make a commit.
-3. Make commits as you're working to help show your work
+3. Make granular commits as you go so that each one is readible with an accurate commit message.
-4. When you're done submit your fork as a pull request back to this repo
+4. When you're done, submit your fork as a pull request back to this repo.
-5. Send the link to careers@quantifiedcitizen.com with some details about your experience.
+5. To help us stay organized, please email us at careers@quantifiedcitizen.com with the link and a few details about your experience and/or interest in working with us.